subpa/subpa/README.md

-Information Systems Graduate Student
+Information Systems Graduate Student<br>
-University of Maryland College Park
+University of Maryland College Park<br>
-Triathlete - Learner - Reader
+Triathlete - Learner - Reader<br>

 <!--
 **subpa/subpa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.